emmajanedrews/base-template/_posts/2017-08-28-9-responsibilities-of-homebuyers-during-escrow.md

 **9. Schedule a final walkthrough with your agent to ensure the home is in the right condition.**

 These are the basic steps you need to take, but this list doesn’t include everything you need to do throughout the process.
-If you have any questions or need any help through the homebuying process, give us a call or send us an email.
+If you have any questions or need any help through the home buying process, give us a call or send us an email.
 We would be glad to help.